 Your coach will help identify what you could do, should do, and really want to do.
 When you create an ideal goal, something you really want, you are more likely to take action to achieve it.
 Your ICWS coach will work with you to create a step by step, achievable plan to reach your goals, big or small, all while overcoming obstacles.
 By completing four sessions throughout the year, the ICWS coaches will support you to make positive, lasting changes to all aspects of your health.

 To increase mental wellness, UofL Health also offers a weekly meditation and mindfulness mini session.
 Mini sessions are held every Wednesday from noon-12:20 p.m. via Zoom.
 In these sessions, Activity Therapy Manager at Peace Hospital, Nevia Greenwell guides you through a mediation session to help you mentally clear your thoughts and develop a calm state.

 Interesting in calming your nervous system?
 Amy Mudd offers UofL Health employees techniques to calm your nervous system down while also calming your body and brain.
 Techniques such as trauma tapping and havening will help give calming sensations throughout your body.
 These sessions are offered by appointment only.
 To request an appointment, please email Amy.Mudd@UofLHealth.org.

 January is also the best time to start scheduling annual exams to ensure that your health is still being maintained.
 If you need a provider, be sure to use one of our hundreds of UofL Physicians providers.

 No matter which resources you use, it is crucial to prioritize your wellness.
-Establishing a healthy wellness routine will improve your health and make it easier to continue to work remote or in the workplace.
+Establishing a healthy wellness routine will improve your health and make it easier to continue to work remotely or in the workplace.